Braves vs. Phillies Predictions & Picks - September 11

 Braves vs. Phillies Predictions & Picks: Odds, Moneyline, Spread - September 11

-Monday's game that pits the Atlanta Braves (93-49) against the Philadelphia Phillies (78-64) at Citizens Bank Park should be a competitive matchup based on our computer prediction, which projects a final score of 5-3 in favor of the Braves.
-Game time is at 1:05 PM ET on September 11.
+Monday's game between the Atlanta Braves (94-49) and Philadelphia Phillies (78-65) going head to head at Citizens Bank Park has a projected final score of 5-4 (according to our computer prediction) in favor of the Braves, so expect a tight matchup.
+The game will begin at 6:40 PM ET on September 11.

 Braves vs. Phillies Game Info & Odds